esuarez-12/Leaf-Area-Analyzer/README.md

 Contact: **Emilio Suarez**
 📧 eps98075@uga.edu

-Feel free to modify this code and try it on **other leaf types, crops, or research applications**!
+Feel free to modify this code and try it on **other leaf types, crops, or research applications**—and remember to **cite us** if you use this tool in your work!